hajimen/cmm/README.md

 For macOS, `MACOSX_DEPLOYMENT_TARGET=11 python -m build --wheel` is preferable.

 The generated whl file should be found in `dist` directory.
+The wheel name is `cmm_16bit`.

 ## Unit testing